augustine0890/data-intensive-distributed/Apache-Kafka/Basic-Kafka/note.md

     - If key=null, data is sent round robin (broker 101 then 102 and then 103 ...)
 - Consumers
     - Read data from a topic (identified by name)
-    - Comsumers know which broker to read from
+    - Consumers know which broker to read from
     - In case of broker failures, consumers know how to recover
     - Data is read in order within each partitions
 - Consumer Groups